Bernie Sanders Says Trump Won Because Democrats Are Out Of Touch

 In that way, Trump and Sanders are alike.
 Both tapped into the anti-establishment current that permeated the 2016 election.
 When asked if he thought he would have been able to win the general election against Trump, Sanders brushed it off.

-"I don't think it helps to relive history," said Sanders, whose campaign team touted polling during the primary that showed him faring better against Trump in head-to-head match ups.
+"I don't think it helps to relive history," said Sanders, whose campaign team touted polling during the primary that showed him faring better against Trump in head-to-head matchups.
 "The answer is I don't know.
 Nobody knows.
 It's not worth speculating about.
 We are where we are."

 Sanders sees Trump's anti-establishment tendencies as a potential opportunity, at least when it comes to the fight to preserve Medicare and Medicaid.